 Aspen Colorado, USA Travel Guide

-The Roaring Fork Transportation Authority (RFTA) operates an extensive and highly beneficial bus system throughout the Roaring Fork Valley.
+The Roaring Fork Transportation Authority (RFTA) operates an comprehensive and highly beneficial bus system throughout the Roaring Fork Valley.

 RFTA buses are generally wheelchair accessible with ramps or lifts.

-Buses run frequently (from early in the morning to late in the evening/midnight), especially during peak winter/summer.
+Buses run frequently (early morning to late evening/midnight), especially during peak winter/summer.
 Schedules vary by route/season.

 Major companies at ASE, EGE, DIA.
 21+ (sometimes 25+), valid driver's license, credit card.
 Book 4WD/AWD in winter.

 Limited availability.
-Not practical for winter travel because of snow and ice.
+Not practical for winter travel due to snow and ice.

 Standard U.S. Driving laws.
 Drive on the right-hand side.
 Seatbelt use is mandatory.